ifgarces/IIS_servicios_base/docs/api/RVM.md

 ## 2. GET: check if a plate has pending annotation(s)

 `api/vehicles/checkAnotacion`: for checking whether a vehicle has an annotation in "pending" status of a given annotation type.

+Every anotatión only can have 5 types: `PN, PH, AlzPN, AlzPH, CA`.

 ### 2.1.
 Request body format